huri000/SwiftEntryKit/README.md

 SwiftEntryKit is available under the MIT license.
 See the LICENSE file for more info.

 ### Exceptions
-Please be aware that any use of the icons inside the project requires attribution to the author see [credits](SwiftEntryKit/CREDITS.md) for the authors list.
+Please be aware that any use of the icons inside the project requires attribution to the creator.
+See [credits](SwiftEntryKit/CREDITS.md) for the creators list.